Get 35% off TypeIt4Me 7 in our anniversary flash sale

 So far this year, we’ve:

-• Cobbled together a prototype of a new word game that kind of works
+• Cobbled together a prototype of a new word game that kind of works without writing a line of code (guess which one of us is very uneasy about this)

 • Learned a lot more facts than we ever expected to absorb about the self-governing Danish territory of Greenland